Akindele’s goal gives Orlando City a 1-0 win over Montreal

 Montreal was a third-place finisher in its group, but secured a spot among the 16 teams in the knockout rounds with a 1-0 victory over D.C.
 United on Tuesday.
 Saphir Tadir, who has three goals in the tournament, scored the lone goal.

+“Obviously we wanted to go all the way,” Montreal midfielder Samuel Piette said.
+“We knew it was a tough tournament, and the way we played against Toronto and D.C., we strongly believed we could beat anybody.
+I think we started the first half really flat, and I felt that set the tone for the rest of the game.”

 Orlando, 2-1-2, was without forward Dom Dwyer, who was out for the second straight game with muscle tightness.
-Midfielder Junior Urso also sat out .
+Midfielder Junior Urso also sat out.

-Orlando, playing this season under coach Oscar Pareja, finished atop its group with two wins and six total goals.
+Orlando, playing this season under Pareja, finished atop its group with two wins and six total goals.

 Impact forward Maxi Urruti was on the bench to start the game, but was subbed in for the final five minutes of regulation.